SerjPiv/trade-enrichment/README.md

 ### Limitations of the code
 1. The solution scales only vertically by allocating additional resources to a single machine.
-2. When dealing with large CSV files, there's a significant memory consumption due to storing all data in memory.
-3. Validations are currently absent for fields other than the data field.
+2. Validations are currently absent for fields other than the data field.
-4. Concurrent processing for data enrichment is constrained by the number of available cores.
-5. The input CSV size is currently capped at 50MB but can be expanded using the following properties:
+3. The input CSV size is currently capped at 50MB but can be expanded using the following properties:
 ````
 spring.servlet.multipart.max-file-size=50000KB
 spring.servlet.multipart.max-request-size=50000KB